pivotal/docs-tap/multicluster/getting-started.hbs.md

-# Getting started with multicluster Tanzu Application Platform
+# Get started with multicluster Tanzu Application Platform

 In this topic, you will validate the implementation of a multicluster topology by taking a sample workload and passing it through the supply chains on the Build and Run clusters.
 You can take various approaches to configuring the supply chain in this topology, but the following procedures validate the most basic capabilities.